 For context, here’s the historical price performance of MCO ever since it launched in 2017 Notice the soaring highs and the perilous lows.
 MCO hit an all-time high of almost $30, and then crashed to less than $10 before recovering, crashing, recovering and crashing.

 Do you think that’s the kind of volatility you can stomach?
 More importantly, do you think that’s the kind of volatility you’re willing to endure for the benefits of an MCO Visa?

 The benefits of the MCO Visa depend on the card you hold.
 At the highest tier, the 50,000 MCO Obsidian Black boasts 100% rebates on Spotify and Netflix, 10% rebates on Expedia and Airbnb, 5% cashback on all other spend and unlimited lounge access for the cardholder and a guest.

-At the entry level, the free Midnight Blue offers a mere 1% cashback on all your spending, easily outgunned by traditional cashback cards like the AMEX True Cashback or SCB Unlimited (both 1.5%).
+At the entry level, the free Midnight Blue offers a mere 1% cashback on all your spending, easily outgunned by traditional cashback cards like the Maybank FC Barcelona or Citi Cash Back + (both 1.6%).

 Although those rebates sound great, keep in mind they’re subject to the following monthly caps: